Looking For Web Designers Near Me – Where Do I Start?

 What’s more, agencies will typically have many clients at one time, and will often have a receptionist of some kind fielding their calls.
 This means messages can get missed or might take a while to reach their intended recipient, which is all time wasted.
 And when their time is on your money, this is the last thing you want.

-SO, FREELANCER OR AGENCY?
+SO, FREELANCER OR WEB DESIGN COMPANY?

 Of course, there are plenty of things to consider when it comes to hiring a web designer, but the first decision is whether to choose a freelancer or agency.
 In general, freelancers will be more available, cheaper, and more responsive to communications, meaning your project will hopefully be smoother.
 In my opinion, a freelancer wins every time.